GuruRaj0305/prep/Introduction.md

-I’m Gururaj.
-My journey in programming started in 2nd PU when I took PCMCs.
-I was so fascinated by coding that I scored 99 in Computer Science.
+I’m Gururaj, a software developer with around two years of hands-on experience building and maintaining production-level web applications.
+I primarily work with JavaScript and Python, focusing on backend systems, APIs, and scalable application design.

-Although I graduated in Electronics and Communication, my real passion was always software.
-So I built my career around it.
-I started my development journey at Tata Electronics and later joined Swaragh Technologies as a web developer.
-During this time, I worked on impactful projects like a multi-tenant SaaS platform, a project management system, and an appointment management system.
+I started my career at Tata Electronics and currently work at Swaragh Technologies, where I’ve been involved in building real-world systems such as a multi-tenant SaaS platform, a project management system, and an appointment management application.
+These projects gave me strong exposure to designing features end-to-end — from database and backend logic to frontend integration.

-Technically, I’m strong in Python and JavaScript and have hands-on experience across Node.js, Django, Laravel, and React.js.
-Additionally i am femiliar with Docker, Nginx, Kubernetes, and Linux.
+Although my degree is in Electronics and Communication, my strength has always been programming.
+I had an early start during my PCMCs, where I scored 99 in Computer Science, and that problem-solving mindset has carried into my professional work.

-What really differentiates me is that I understand systems end-to-end.
-I don’t limit myself to just frontend or backend — I dive into the architecture, figure out how every part works, and deliver complete, reliable solutions.
-I’m passionate about learning, dedicated to my work, and I consistently go beyond expectations.
-I’m dependable, well-organized, and I enjoy collaborating with teams to solve real problems.
-Whenever something is new, I don’t wait for instructions — I explore, experiment, and pick it up quickly.
+Technically, I’m strong in Python and JavaScript, with experience using Node.js, Django, Laravel, and React.
+I also have working knowledge of Docker, Nginx, Kubernetes, and Linux, which helps me understand how applications behave beyond just writing code.

-Outside of work, I enjoy travelling, exploring food, fitness, and spending time with friends and family.
-These help me stay curious, disciplined, and balanced — qualities I bring into my professional life as well.
+What differentiates me is that I don’t work in silos.
+I focus on understanding the full system — how components interact, where failures can happen, and how to build solutions that are reliable and maintainable.
+I’m quick to pick up new technologies and take ownership of what I work on.